Youth Development Specialist - San Francisco

 - Initiative, Learning, and Decision-making

-Youth Development Specialists at New Door Ventures earn from the high $40’s to low $50’s annually dependent on experience.
+The youth Development Specialist will earn a starting salary of $50,000.00 – $54,000.00 depending on experience.
+Compensation is reviewed annually.
 New Door offers a generous benefit package including: medical, dental, vision, matched 403(b) retirement savings plan, tuition reimbursement, 13 vacation days per year, commuter benefits, and 13.5 company holidays per year.

 New Door Ventures challenges staff professionally and provides ample professional development opportunities and on-the-job growth.
 Youth Development Specialists have direct and significant impact on the lives of program participants, ensuring they receive the highest quality, most relevant work and life skill experience.
 New Door culture is stimulating and motivating, populated with dedicated, intelligent staff and a strong, established leadership team.